sandhyaparna/Data-Science/ML Algorithms/DecisionTree.md

 ## Advantages
 * Incredibly simple to understand & interpret due to their visual representation <br/>
 * They require very little data preperation, handles misisng and outliers, both qualitative and quantitative variables <br/>
-* Handles multi-classification problems <br/>
+* Handles multi-classification problems - when two variables both explain the same thing, a decision tree will greedily choose the best one, whereas many other methods will use them both  <br/>
 * Performs feature selection  <br/>
 * Model can be validated using statistical sets <br/>
 * Nonlinear relationships between parameters do not affect tree performance <br/>

 ## Disadvantages
-* * Variance is high (incase of long depth trees) and if not pruned leads to overfitting/complex tree <br/>
+* Variance is high (incase of long depth trees) and if not pruned leads to overfitting/complex tree <br/>
 * Trees are unstable since small variations in data might result in a completely different tree being generated - Can be avoided using ensemble models like Bagging or Boosting <br/>
 * It is locally optimized (decisions are made at each node) using a greedy algorithm where we cannot guarantee a return to the globally optimal decision tree - Can be mitigated by training multiple trees in an ensemble learner  <br/>
 * Create biased trees if some classes dominate.
 It is therefore recommended to balance the dataset prior to using in a tree <br/>
+* For data including categorical variables with different numbers of levels, information gain in decision trees is biased in favor of attributes with more levels.
+However, the issue of biased predictor selection is avoided by the Conditional Inference approach, a two-stage approach, or adaptive leave-one-out feature selection.